 We share information about the sustainability advantage and carbon footprint of our product with all our customers whether it is to help them meet government mandated renewable portfolio standards, their own carbon mitigation/neutrality goals, or carbon footprint criteria in solar tenders e.g. in France.
 We also educate our customers on the importance of considering the embodied carbon of solar PV modules to enable greater decarbonization.
-All PV technologies are not created equal.
-Where and how a PV module and its components are manufactured significantly impacts its environmental profile.
+In the context of the fight against climate change, all PV technologies are not created equal.
+Where and how a PV module and its components are manufactured significantly impacts its environmental profile and determines how many greenhouse gas emissions they will be able to avoid and displace.

 First Solar's advanced thin film modules are manufactured in a high throughput, automated environment that integrates all manufacturing steps into a continuous flow operation under one roof, using less energy, water and semiconductor material than conventional crystalline silicon PV manufacturing.
-Due to our resource-efficient manufacturing process, First Solar modules have a carbon footprint that is up to 2.5 times lower, a water footprint that is up to three times lower and an energy payback time that is up to two times faster on a life cycle basis than conventional crystalline silicon solar panels manufactured in China.
+Due to our resource-efficient manufacturing process, First Solar modules have the lowest carbon and water footprint and fastest energy payback time in the industry.
+Our Series 7 module has an even lower environmental footprint- with a carbon and water footprint that is nearly 4X lower than conventional crystalline silicon modules manufactured in China and an energy payback time that is approximately 5X faster.
+In just two months under high irradiation conditions, First Solar Series 7 PV modules produce more energy than was required to create them.
+This corresponds to a 180-fold energy return on investment (EROI) over a 30-year project lifetime, providing an abundant net energy gain to the electricity grid.
 Since our products (solar PV modules) are clean energy producing rather than energy consuming products, they represent 0% of our scope 3 emissions.